DavidDTessier/gcp-certifications/Network Engineer/README.md

 ![Static Route VPN](images/static-route-vpn.png)

+If multiple routes have identical destinations, priority is used to determine which route should be used.
+Lower numbers indicate higher priorities; for example, a route with a priority value of 100 has higher priority than one with a priority value of 200.
+Highest route priority means the smallest possible non-negative integer.
+Because zero is the smallest possible non-negative integer, it has the highest priority, `--priority` field.

 * GCP IPSec VPN GW to other IPSec VPN GW (On-Prem, Other clouds)
 * To create a static route its required to specify:
    - a unique name,